 UI: Only pertains to interfaces

 User experience design is a broad field and it’s becoming more popular by the day.
-Now, many companies that develop products or provide services are catching on to the value of understanding their users and validating their hypotheses before they build—not just companies with a web presence.
+Many companies that develop products or provide services are catching on to the value of understanding their users and validating their hypotheses before they build.